Gotchas of defer in Go

 terminates the entire process,

 skipping deferred statements.
-Because log.Fatal
+Fatal logs like log.Fatal

 Defer and panic are goroutine level mechanisms, while os.Exit is a process level mechanism.

-Luckily, the gocritic linter detects the
+The gocritic linter detects the

 defer-after-exit bug.